jenova-marie/wonder-logger/README.md

 ## TypeScript

-Wonder Logger is written in TypeScript and provides complete type definitions:
+⭐Wonder Logger⭐ is written in TypeScript and provides complete type definitions:

 ```typescript
 import type {